TommyChangUMD/ros-humble-ros1-bridge-builder/README.md

 ``` bash
   sudo apt install python3-rocker
 ```
-Note: It's important to share the host's `/dev/shm` directory with the container.
+Note: It's important to share the host's network and the `/dev/shm/` directory with the container.

 ###  2.)
 Then, start "roscore" inside the ROS1 Noetic docker container